Mentoring

 Types of mentoring

-It can widen support networks, provides motivation and can improve confidence.
-With developmental mentoring an experienced mentor helps you to develop your strengths and potential, and identify your changing needs, values, aspirations, and what's most important to you.
+It can widen support networks, provide motivation and improve confidence.
+With Developmental mentoring, an experienced mentor helps the mentee to develop their strengths and potential on a learning journey, identify their changing needs, values, aspirations, and what's most important to them as par of their development.

 Whether you're new to mentoring, want a refresher, or simply would like some guidance on how to go about the mentoring journey, have a look at our Guide to Mentoring for Members of Staff